PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 I got sick in the same period, which I think is part of the reason I didn't notice the project was ballooning in size.
 I had spent a week on it and felt barely halfway done, after I'd said it could be finished in a few days.

 Still, I didn't want to give up halfway, and I felt pressured by my previous commitments to the team.
-I didn't want to arrive to the meetings empty-handed, and so I decided to work harder and faster on my rust program.
+I didn't want to arrive at the meetings empty-handed, and so I decided to work harder and faster on my rust program.
 We'll get back to that.

 I'm not going to go over everything that went wrong in the project in detail.

-The weeks that followed, I had quite a few problems to solve:
+In the weeks that followed, I had quite a few problems to solve:

 - `git-oxide` didn't do the specific things I wanted to do (IIRC it couldn't stage a file).
 I had to switch to `git2-rs`.
 - `git2::Repository` couldn't be shared between threads.
 I had to rework my entire tokio architecture.
 - `git2` would refuse empty committer names and emails, which meant I needed to add defaults for both of those.
 - The initial `get_file_path` implementation could have name collisions, so I changed it.
 - I wanted the program I wrote to be idempotent.
-That is, I wanted to be able to interupt execution, then run it again, and have the program keep filling the repository from where it left off, with no duplicated work.
+That is, I wanted to be able to interrupt execution, then run it again, and have the program keep filling the repository from where it left off, with no duplicated work.
 There were good reasons to want that, but it added a lot of complexity to the design.
   - One bit of complexity was that I wanted to create one branch per file, switch between branches, and eventually merge them all.
 This is *extremely* painful with libgit2.

-Anyway, after a few weeks of work, I had something that could run reasonably well on archwiki and build a partial repository of all their file.
+Anyway, after a few weeks of work, I had something that could run reasonably well on ArchWiki and build a partial repository of all their file.

 Now the last step would be to run it on the Mill w-